MicroEJ/docs/Tutorials/tutorialSetupBuildUsingJenkinsAndArtifactory.rst

 The overall build and deployment flow of a module can be summarized as follows:

 #.
 Some event triggers the build process (i.e module source changed, user action, scheduled routine, etc.)
 #.
-The module source code is retrieved from the source control system
+The module source code is retrieved from the Source Control System
 #.
-The module dependencies are imported from the repository manager
+The module dependencies are imported from the Repository Manager
 #.
-The automation server then proceeds to building the module
+The Automation Server then proceeds to building the module
 #.
-If the build is successful, the module binary is deployed on Artifactory
+If the build is successful, the module binary is deployed to the Repository Manager

 .. image:: images/tuto_microej_cli_flow.PNG
     :align: center